aksenovaa/documentation/Concepts/README.md

-Fluid Powered TYPO3: Concepts
+TYPO3 на базе Fluid: Concepts
 =============================

 ## Introduction

-This section of the documentation explains all concepts used in the extensions provided by the Fluid Powered TYPO3 team.
+This section of the documentation explains all concepts used in the extensions provided by the TYPO3 на базе Fluid team.

 You will find details about the following concepts - the further down the list you go, the more advanced the concepts get.
-When you start off using Fluid Powered TYPO3, you will likely only need to know a few of these concepts.
+When you start off using TYPO3 на базе Fluid, you will likely only need to know a few of these concepts.
 But the more you use the extensions, the more likely it is you will at some point want/need to use other concepts.

 The information is in-depth; if you are just now starting, then you should start with the [Beginner's Guide](../BeginnersGuide.md)